boulais01/professional-development-week-nine-through-sixteen-boulais01/writing/review.md

 ### Summary Checklist

-TODO: Please create a filled checkbox for each professional development task that you completed:
+Please create a filled checkbox for each professional development task that you completed:

 - [X] Installed and correctly configured Quarto on your laptop
 - [X] Created and maintained a Quarto-based web site that is deployed to Netlify